 An online support space for professionals that work within Māori-medium and Māori language education settings to share ideas, skills, and knowledge in support of each other.
 It is a place of contribution and sharing.

-Click on the ‘Register’ button in the header and you will be presented with a registration modal.
-When your registration has been approved, you will receive an email detailing the instructions for you to access Kahu Pūtoi.
+Click on the ‘Register’ button in the header to register.
+When your registration has been approved, you will receive an email detailing your password, username and instructions to accessing Kahu Pūtoi.

 Please be aware that this online space is for those that work within Māori-medium or those who deliver in te reo Māori.
 The concept for Kahu Pūtoi is one of sharing, so members should be willing to contribute to the communities they join.

-Workplace is an app that was created by Facebook for professional and business communities.
-This platform was chosen for its functionality, ability, and the ease of connection as many of our members are already familiar with using Facebook.
-While supported by, it is independent from the Ministry of Education.
+Workplace is an app created by Facebook for professional and business communities.
+This platform was chosen for Kahu Pūtoi because of its functionality and the ease of use for members, many of whom are already familiar with using Facebook.

-If you have forgotten your username and password, the first step is to visit Workplace.
-If you registered for Kahu Pūtoi using the current website, please check your inbox for the Kahu Pūtoi welcome email which was sent to you when your registration was approved (if you registered for Kahu Pūtoi via the old website, please contact us via email: email@example.com).
-In the welcome email you will find your Kahu Pūtoi username, fill the box in Workplace prompting you to enter your username.
+If you registered for Kahu Pūtoi, please check your inbox for the Kahu Pūtoi welcome email which was sent to you when your registration was approved.
+That email has your Kahu Pūtoi username.
+Enter that username into the welcome screen on Workplace.
 When prompted to enter your password, select "Forgotten your password" and follow Workplace's instructions to recover your account.